 Tolerance of those of different faiths and beliefs

-The school uses strategies within the National curriculum and beyond to secure such outcomes for students.
-The examples that follow show some of the many ways we seeks to embed British values.
+The school uses strategies within the National Curriculum and beyond to secure such outcomes for pupils.
+The examples that follow show some of the many ways we seek to embed British values.

-The principle of democracy is consistently being reinforced at Foxborough Primary School, with democracy processes being used for important decisions within the school community, for instance, elections being held for student leadership positions, including prefects, student leaders, and Head Boy and Girl.
-During significant election periods we organise our own Foxborough Mock Elections to teach, promote and celebrate democracy.
-The principle of democracy is also explored in a variety of curriculum areas, including History, PSCHE and Religious Education as well as in whole-school and year group assemblies, which are led by staff, students and external groups.
+The principle of democracy is consistently being reinforced at Foxborough Primary School, with democracy processes being used for important decisions within the school community, for instance, elections being held for student leadership positions, including prefects, student leaders, and Head Boy and Girl and the Pioneer Parliament.
+During significant election periods, we organise our own Foxborough Mock Elections to teach, promote and celebrate democracy.
+The principle of democracy is also explored in a variety of curriculum areas, including History, PSHE and Religious Education as well as in whole-school and year group assemblies, which are led by staff, students and external groups.